-Shaver’s Creek is a great place for Penn State students to earn money through Work-Study during their time at Penn State.
-Work-Study is a Federal student financial aid program for Penn State undergraduate and graduate students that allows you to earn money to help cover nonbillable educational expenses by working in your college or campus, University office, or at an off-campus, nonprofit organization.
+Shaver’s Creek is a great place for Penn State students to earn money through Community Service Federal Work-Study during their time at Penn State.
+Federal Work-Study is a student financial aid program that allows Penn State undergraduate and graduate students to earn money to help cover non-billable educational expenses by working for their college or campus, a University office, or at an off-campus, nonprofit organization.

-Once you have been awarded a Work-Study grant by the Office of Student Aid, you can put your skills and talents to work at Penn State’s nature center by contacting the listed staff in the following areas:
+Once you have been awarded a work-study grant by the Office of Student Aid, you can put your skills and talents to work at Penn State’s nature center by contacting the listed staff about positions in the following areas.

 Undergraduate Work-Study Positions